-Launch Vehicle Design
+Launch Vehicle Design Performance and Use

 This three-day course provides the practical knowledge to understand the design, performance, selection, economics, and use of current and future (within 5 years) launch systems.
 The course benefits designers, technologists, manufacturers, spacecraft operators, administrators, entrepreneurs, and investors in current and future launch vehicles.
 The operational American launch vehicles of today include the Antares, Atlas 5, Delta 4, Falcon 9/Heavy, and Minotaur, with many new launch vehicles poised to go into service in the next few years.
 Foreign launch vehicles, including Ariane 5, H-2A, Long March, Soyuz, and Vega will also be discussed for comparison in terms of performance, availability, reliability, and cost, along with an assessment of how launch sites affect launch vehicle operations.
 Future trends in launch vehicles, including micro-sat launchers, manned interplanetary ships, and reusable launch vehicles, will be examined for their cost, performance, reliability, and technology requirements.
 The relevant characteristics of major launch systems and their suitability for various space missions will be presented.

 The course is taught from a multi-disciplinary point-of-view, pertaining to design, development, selection, and operation of a launch vehicle with consideration to cost, reliability, availability, and new technology implementation.
 The affect of government contracting, regulations, incentives, insurance, and accessible launch sites will also be discussed.
 Attendees will receive a set of printed notes and a DVD.
 These notes serve as an excellent future reference after the course.

 - Basics of rocket propulsion, structures, controls, staging, environments, and maneuvering.

 - Characteristics of current and proposed vehicle performance, cost, reliability, and availability.